 Now, imagine the query above returns no results.
 The whole request / response interaction is gone, the user sees something like “Sorry, no results for your search”.

 Although this could sound perfectly reasonable, in this post we will focus on a different approach based on “invisible queries”.
 The main point here is a precondition: I cannot change the client code; this is because (for example):

 - I don’t want to introduce custom code in my Magento / Drupal instance

 - it’s not possible to implement that workflow on the client side

 - I want to move as much as possible the search logic in Solr

 What I’d like to have is a single entry point (i.e. one single request handler) exposed to my clients.
 That endpoint should be able to execute a workflow like this:

-Apache Solr implements the concept of endpoint by means of a component called RequestHandler.
-You can have multiple RequestHandler instances in configuration therefore providing multiple endpoints.
+Apache Solr implements the concept of the endpoint by means of a component called RequestHandler.
+You can have multiple RequestHandler instances in configuration, therefore, providing multiple endpoints.